 In this single-server, standalone setup, we will start one slave server along with the master server.
 The

-start-slave.sh command is used to start the Spark Worker Process:
+start-slave.sh a command is used to start the Spark Worker Process:

 Now that a worker is up and running, if you reload Spark Master’s Web UI, you should see it on the list:

-Once finish the configuration, start the master and slave server, test if the Spark shell works:
+Once finish the configuration, start the master and slave server, and test if the Spark shell works:

 Congratulations!
 You have successfully installed Spark.
 Thanks for using this tutorial for installing the latest version of Apache Spark on the Debian system.
 For additional help or useful information, we recommend you check the official Apache Spark website.